Newly Diagnosed Type 2 Diabetes Group Consultations

 Frequently Asked Questions

-What are group clinics?
+What are video group clinics?

-Group clinics are a way for you to spend more time with your doctor, nurse or GP, get your one to one review and get answers to your questions alongside others living with similar health issues.
+Video group clinics are a way for you to spend more time with your doctor, nurse or GP, get your one to one review and get answers to your questions alongside others living with similar health issues.
 You may also get advice from specialist nurses and doctors, pharmacists, physiotherapists, dieticians, social prescribing link workers and health coaches in this way.

 You spend longer with the clinician than you would in a one to one appointment.
 People find having more time for questions and the chance to learn from other people’s experiences and share their own mean they learn more, cope better and often succeed in keeping themselves well.